openhive-network/devportal/_tutorials-python/reblogging_post.md

-Tutorial will also explain and show you how to sign/broadcast transaction on **Steem** blockchain using the [steem-python](https://github.com/steemit/steem-python) library.
+Tutorial will also explain and show you how to sign/broadcast transaction on **Hive** blockchain using the [steem-python](https://github.com/steemit/steem-python) library.

 ## Intro

-Steem python library has built-in function to commit transaction and broadcast it to the network.
+Hive python library has built-in function to commit transaction and broadcast it to the network.

 ## Steps